SuperZooper3/TheTrashTurtle/README.md

 - On your journey, you will encouter trash like straws, cigarettes, and drink bottles.
 Pick them up by pressing **Space**.
 - As you pick up more trash, the garbage back on your back will **fill up and get bigger and bigger.**

+There are two more hidden mechanics that will be revealed during the game to enhance subsequent playthroughs... ;) We recommend playing through the game three times.

 ## Keybinds

 - **W** or **Up** Arrow: Move up